 Relentless Pride …….Honored Tradition

-issac Robinson is beginning his first year with the Bear staff.
+Isaac Robison is beginning his second year with the Bear staff where he will be in charge of the defensive secondary.
 Isaac played college football and ran track at BYU.
+He prepped at Provo High School in Utah.

 Casey Hybarger is beginning his first year as a member of the Bear Football Staff.
 Casey played college football at UTC where he was an offensive lineman and prepped at Walker Valley High School.